jeffcai/reader-digest/prompt_history.md

     - when accessing the public article page, error occurs "tagsString.split is not a function src/lib/utils.ts (96:23) @ extractTags", fix it

-- future function
+## future functions

-- prompts
+prompts: continue working on it, to implement ...
+- user can see preview of any article with URL when accessing articles
-    - continue working on it, to support user registration with social login like google, consider using logto (https://logto.io/)
+- user registration with social login like google, consider using logto (https://logto.io/)

 ## AI Agent useful scripts